phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 9303
+#Total Number of Tweets: 32910
-#Number of Sanders Tweets: 8501
+#Number of Trump Tweets: 9854
-#Number of Clinton Tweets: 7117
+#Number of Sanders Tweets: 8989
-#Number of Rubio Tweets: 2534
+#Number of Clinton Tweets: 7983
-#Number of Carson Tweets: 1918
+#Number of Rubio Tweets: 2694
-#Number of Bush Tweets: 1244
+#Number of Carson Tweets: 2046
-#Total Number of Tweets:
+#Number of Bush Tweets: 1344
 ---
 ---